ryandhasgit/Comedy/Dikkers/Funny In A Flash 3.md

 you can write anywhere, any social media platform can start your own blog

-megan amram started on twitter and then moved that into tv writing wrote a book #homework she didn't go traidtional route and tried to get published she just started writing and put it on a compouter
+megan amram started on twitter and then moved that into tv writing #examples wrote a book #homework she didn't go traidtional route and tried to get published she just started writing and put it on a compouter